 Empire Hose Company No. 40, 70 Barrow Street

 One of the oldest firehouses in New York, this structure was built in 1852, before there even was an organized Fire Department of New York.
-In 1865, the city created the Metropolitan Fire Department (MFD) which managed all of the city’s fire responses.
+On July 31, 1865, the city created the Metropolitan Fire Department (MFD) and opened its first firehouse at 4 Centre Street (demolished), which managed all of the city’s fire responses.
 Before that, firehouses were operated by volunteers who formed groups and petitioned the city to build them a firehouse and provide them with the materials.
 Most firehouse members were blue-collar workers, volunteering any extra time they had.
 At 70 Barrow street, a volunteer group called Empire Hose Company No. 40 had around 30 members until it was disbanded after the act of 1865.
 The original firehouse doorway has been bricked over partially, but its classic look is still legible.

 Our friend Tom Miller at the Daytonian in Manhattan blog noted “The carved, faceted keystones at street level and the third floor were an added touch of sophistication to the handsome four-story structure.
 Unusually tall windows, deft brickwork, and a deeply-overhanging cornice set the firehouse apart from the norm” (see all of Tom’s fascinating blog posts about buildings within the Greenwich Village Historic District, including this one, on our Greenwich Village Historic District 1969-2019 Map and Tour at www.gvshp.org/GVHD50tour).